james-ashby/Card-Game-Assignment/README.txt

 ************************************************************

-This is my assignment project for Component Programming at SHU.
+This is my assignment project for Component Programming at SHU that got cancelled due to COVID-19.

 ************ Aim *************